 Diwali or Deepawali is an ancient festival and arguably the most important of all Hindu holidays.
 It is the third day of a five-day-long celebration that also includes the Hindu New Year.
 Diwali falls on the night of the full moon between mid-October and mid-November.
 While the story behind the celebration differs from region to region, the most commonly accepted is based on the Ramayana.
-Diwali commemorates Lord Rama’s return to his kingdom of Ayodhya after fourteen years in exile.
+Diwali commemorates Lord Rama’s return to his kingdom of Ayodhya after 14 years in exile.

-The Ramayana, by Valmiki
+Ramayana by Valmiki

 Rama is the seventh avatar or incarnation of the Supreme God, Vishnu.
 His tale, the Ramayana, is one of the greatest works of South Asian literature.
-A voluminous poem of 24,000 verses, this narrative originated in 5th century BC.
+A voluminous poem of 24,000 verses, this narrative originated in the 5th century BCE.
 However, the story is believed to have existed in oral form long before it was reduced to writing by Sage Valmiki.
-The lively narrative has sparked the imagination of countless artists since antiquity and has resulted in works of sculpture, temple art, rock carvings, paintings, performance arts, etc. Given Rama’s divine status, representations of the Ramayana in visual arts is considered an act of devotion.
+The lively narrative has sparked the imagination of countless artists since antiquity and has resulted in works of sculpture, temple art, rock carvings, paintings, performance arts, etc. Given Rama’s divine status, representations of the Ramayana in visual arts are considered an act of devotion.

-The Exile of Rama
+Exile of Rama

-After being corrupted by a devious servant, Queen Ketaki tricked her husband, King Dashratha, into sending her step-son, Rama, into exile for fourteen years.
+After being corrupted by a devious servant, Queen Ketaki tricked her husband, King Dashratha, into sending her stepson, Rama, into exile for 14 years.
 This would secure the throne in favor of her own son, Bharath.
 The virtuous Rama obeyed his father without hesitation and left for the Dandakaranya (forest of Dandaka) with his wife Sita (an avatar of Goddess Lakshmi) and brother Lakshman.
 Shortly after, with his beloved sons departed, King Dashratha died of a broken heart.

 Upon learning of his mother’s devious plot, Bharath went to Rama and begged in vain for Rama’s return to take his rightful place as the King of Ayodhya.
 When he couldn’t sway his brother’s resolve, Bharath returned to Ayodhya with Rama’s sandals, placing them on the throne and signaling his intent to serve as the regent of Ayodhya until the return of its rightful ruler.

-The Abduction of Sita
+Abduction of Sita

 Having given up the comforts of the royal palace, Rama, Sita, and Lakshman led simple lives of ascetics in Dandakaranya.
 One fateful day, as the brothers hunted and Sita was left alone, Ravana, the ten-headed demon king of Lanka, abducted Sita.

-The Battle of Rama and Ravana
+Battle of Rama and Ravana

 Much of the Ramayana describes Rama’s relentless search for his beloved wife and the many obstacles and distractions therein.
 Rama, Lakshman, and the powerful monkey-God Hanuman led Rama’s army to an epic battle against Ravana.
-The battle at Lanka was fierce but eventually, Rama’s army emerged victorious.
+The battle in Lanka was fierce but eventually, Rama’s army emerged victorious.

-The Return to Ayodhya
+Return to Ayodhya

 Lakshmi is the Hindu Goddess of wealth and an avatar of Sita.
 It is believed that on the day of Diwali, Lakshmi was incarnated from the depths of the ocean and subsequently married to Lord Vishnu.
-Hindu’s believe that Lakshmi roams the earth on the night of Diwali and is drawn to illuminated homes.
-To welcome Lakshmi is to welcome wealth and prosperity; the lighting of diyas and Lakshmi pooja or the worship of Lakshmi is an important Diwali ritual.
+Hindus believe that Lakshmi roams the earth on the night of Diwali and is drawn to illuminated homes.
+To welcome Lakshmi is to welcome wealth and prosperity; the lighting of diyas and Lakshmi pooja, or the worship of Lakshmi is an important Diwali ritual.

-The Celebration of Diwali
+Celebration of Diwali